astronomer/airflow-guides/guides/astro-cli.md

 These commands should go after the `FROM` line that pulls down the Airflow image.

-**Note:** Be sure configurations are names match up with the version of Airflow used.
+**Note:** Be sure configuration names match up with the version of Airflow you're using.

 ## Deploying to Astronomer Enterprise

+Once you've created and tested your Airflow DAG locally via the [astro-cli](https://github.com/astronomerio/astro-cli), you're ready to deploy that DAG to your Astronomer EE cluster.

-**Note:** If you're looking for steps on how to deploy to your Astronomer Cloud account, check out our [Getting Started with Cloud](https://www.astronomer.io/guides/getting-started-with-new-cloud/) guide.
+(**Note:** If you're looking for steps on how to deploy to your Astronomer Cloud account, check out our [Getting Started with Cloud](https://www.astronomer.io/guides/getting-started-with-new-cloud/) guide).

-You have created and tested your Airflow DAG locally via the [astro-cli](https://github.com/astronomerio/astro-cli).
-Now, we'll walk through how to deploy the DAG to your Astronomer EE cluster.

 ### Authenticating With Your Registry

+**1) Configure the location of your Private Docker Registry**

 The first setting we need to configure is the location of your private Docker registry.

 This houses all Docker images pushed to your Astronomer EE deploy.
-By default it is located at `registry.[baseDomain]`.
-If you are unsure about which domain you deployed Astronomer EE to, you can refer back to the `baseDomain` in your [`config.yaml`](http://enterprise.astronomer.io/guides/google-cloud/index.html#configuration-file).
+By default, it's located at `registry.[baseDomain]`.

+- If you're not sure which domain you deployed Astronomer EE to, you can refer back to the `baseDomain` in your [`config.yaml`](http://enterprise.astronomer.io/guides/google-cloud/index.html#configuration-file).

+### Authenticate

 Run the following command from your project root directory: